 - 1. Acceptable chemical treatment references for containment and management of target species; - 2.
-Evaluation and interpretation of herbicide risks associated with the selected treatment(s), using WIN-PST or other approved tools; - 3.
-Dates or plant growth stage for effective treatment; - 4.
-Any special mitigation, timing considerations, or other factors (such as soil texture and organic matter content) that must be considered to ensure the safest, most effective application of the herbicide: - 5.
+Evaluation and interpretation of herbicide risks associated with the selected treatment(s) using WIN-PST or other approved tools; - 3.
+Techniques to be used, planned dates, and rates of application; - 4.
+Any special mitigation, timing considerations or other factors (such as soil texture and organic matter content) that must be considered to ensure the safest, most effective application of the herbicide; - 5.
 Reference to product label instructions.